rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## TL;DR - The biggest difference

+* If you write in C# on .NET, Azure is the most mature for you even though Google is trying.
+* If you're looking for any job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
 * For large loads, Google offers the fast fiber that doesn't limit what large machines can achieve.
 * AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.